aiqbal34/GitGud/README.md

 ### Meeting Notes
-In our meeting we discussed an the flow of tream builder feature and how to handle different uses cases.
+In our meeting we discussed an the flow of tream builder feature and how to handle different uses cases. we discussed the design and implementation of a team builder feature that leverages GPT for enhancing the process of finding team members and auto-filling skills.
+We outlined a user-centric approach beginning with project leaders providing a detailed project description.
+We decided how to handle the backend implemention for the feature.

 ### Individual tasks: